Once the European patent is granted, the process is not over… You must make this patent effective in the countries of your choice.

 This designation is made at the time of filing, in the request for grant of the patent.

-Payment of designation fees
+Payment of designation official fees

 Once designated, an official fee must be paid for each country.

-The designation fee must be paid within a period of 6 months from the date on which the European Patent Bulletin mentioned the publication of the European search report (R39(1) EPC or A79(2) EPC73).
+The designation official fee must be paid within a period of 6 months from the date on which the European Patent Bulletin mentioned the publication of the European search report (R39(1) EPC or A79(2) EPC73).

-Note, however, that for an application filed on or after April 1, 2009, the amount of the designation fee is fixed and does not depend on the number of countries (A2(1) RFees).
+Note, however, that for an application filed on or after April 1, 2009, the amount of the designation official fee is fixed and does not depend on the number of countries (A2(1) RFees).

-Before this date, the amount depended on the number of countries (A2 RFees 1973, knowing that designation fees were deemed paid for all states if an amount equal to seven times the unit fee had been paid).
+Before this date, the amount depended on the number of countries (A2 RFees 1973, knowing that designation official fees were deemed paid for all states if an amount equal to seven times the unit fee had been paid).

 National requirements